flcdrg/wait-for-mssql/README.md

 - `--server` - the name of the server hosting SQL Server
 - `--username` - username
 - `--password` - password
+- `--database` - (optional) the name of a specific database to wait for.
+If not specified, waits for all databases to be ready
 - `--delay` - how many seconds to wait between attempts (defaults to 3)
 - `--max` - maximum number of connection attempts to make (defaults to 10)